OpenSilver/OpenSilver.Documentation/documentation/general/opensilver-blazor.md

 * **Embed Razor Code Directly in XAML**

   Place Razor code blocks directly within XAML using the `<RazorComponent>` tag.

+  **Note:**
+  Razor code embedded inside XAML will show errors in Visual Studio at design-time, but will compile and run correctly.
+Read more in the [Known Limitations](#known-limitations-release-notes) section.

 * **Reference External Razor Components**